111. Introduction to History

-The first semester focuses on ancient societies, from Sumer through imperial Rome, whose cultures contributed to the development of Western civilization.
+Focuses on ancient societies, from Sumer through imperial Rome, whose cultures contributed to the development of Western civilization.
 The course stresses the multiplicity of cultures that melded and conflicted in the ancient Near Eastern and Mediterranean worlds, and looks to the origins of cultural symbols that appear and reappear in the emerging Western world.
-The second course studies European society from the fall of the western Roman empire through Galileo and Newton.
-The course is a continuation of History 101; it builds on the assimilation of ancient culture into Roman, Germanic, Greek, Christian, Jewish, and Islamic societies.
-It traces the development of Europe through the Middle Ages, Renaissance, Reformation, and Scientific Revolution.

 313. Seventeenth- and Eighteenth-Century America

 The social, economic, and political structure of Colonial America; the background and development of the American Revolution; and the interaction of social and political life during the Confederation, Constitutional, and Federalist periods.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 315. The Early Republic

 This course explores the history of the early American republic from the framing of the Constitution to the Civil War.
 The course investigates the clash between Hamiltonian and Jeffersonian visions, the development of party politics and a popular political culture, territorial expansion and the dispossession of Native Americans, the spread of King Cotton and slavery, the transportation and market revolutions, religious revival and social reform, and the sectional conflict between North and South.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.